 Sometimes fat malabsorption results from a lack of bile from diseases of the gallbladder, bile ducts or liver.
-But sometimes it results from another problem, leaving leftover bile salts in the small intestine and passing these on to the colon.
-This side effect is called bile salt malabsorption.
+But sometimes it results from another problem, leaving leftover bile acids in your small intestine and passing these on to your colon.
+This side effect is called bile acid malabsorption.
 Leftover bile salts trigger your colon to secrete water, causing chronic diarrhea.

 Protein malabsorption doesn’t usually occur by itself unless you have a particular intolerance.
 Examples of this include milk protein intolerances and gluten intolerance.